 The current usages of data services on smartphones will be more common than on desktop computers within a few years time.
 The request for more mobile broadband downlink capacity and thus spectrum will be very important taking into account the considerable demand for mobile broadband services.
 The band 1452-1492 MHz will be offering 40 MHz to augment the capacity of mobile broadband networks which is regarded to be a minimum amount of spectrum in particular assuming 3-4 operators within the band.
 The propagation characteristics of the band makes it a good complement to frequency bands already available.

-3.3 Description of application three: Mobile multimedia downlink
+application three: Mobile multimedia downlink

+Description

 A mobile multimedia downlink (MMD) application is a solution within a radiocommunication system, which by means of base station transmitters in a network, is able of providing a supplemental downlink to carry comprehensive text, voice, images, sound and video content in unicasting, multicasting and/or broadcasting mode to associated mobile station receivers.

 Convergence is often referred to as a key technological evolution in the digital society, and the practical application is now materializing with the convergence of mobile broadband, fixed and broadcasting service offerings.
 The driving factor seems to be the requirement for rich multimedia and internet content carried to and from mobile terminal devices.
 Multimedia content is consumed in various forms such as real time broadcast, online audio/video streaming, and podcasts, file casts, downloading and is provided by a multitude of players under several different business models.